When was William McKinley born?

 In 1900 a group of Chinese nationalists rebelled against the foreign intrusions and massacred numerous western missionaries and their Chinese Christian converts.

-After foreign diplomats in Peking (Beijing) were threatened, McKinley ordered 2,500 U.S. troops into China to assist German, Russian, British, and Japanese troops in protecting and rescuing the diplomats at the end of August that year after a few months of rioting and fighting the rebellion was put down.
+After foreign diplomats in Peking (Beijing) were threatened, McKinley ordered 2,500 U.S. troops into China to assist German, Russian, British, and Japanese troops in protecting and rescuing the diplomats.
+After a few months of rioting and fighting, the rebellion was put down at the end of August that year.

 Assassination & Death